 What about the legal implications of detecting screen reader use?
 One question is whether analytics data indicating the use of a screen reader would qualify as medical data, a category rightfully afforded protections above and beyond normal data protection and privacy rules.
 As screen reader use is not itself an indication of a disability, it is highly unlikely that the resulting analytics would qualify as such.

 However, legal issues still remain.
 For example, would detecting screen reader usage bring web sites into violation of HIPAA, the US privacy law for medical data?
 It certainly could be construed as a violation if the web site or app contained personal health information (PHI) which was being passed back to the server along with the analytics data.
 To be safe, any page collecting or displaying identifiable medical information, such as an electronic medical record, should not contain any calls to outside services such as analytics or social media.
 By that rule, all this being a theoretical discussion, it would still be possible to track screen reader usage as a general visitor trend on a web site’s landing pages without putting personal medical data at risk of being identified or passed to a third party.
-Additionally, any resulting visitor statistics - for example, a screen reader user from Michigan viewed these pages about disability benefits - would need to be separated from identifiable personal information and anonymised.
+Additionally, any resulting visitor statistics - for example, a screen reader user from Michigan viewed these pages about disability benefits - would need to be separated from identifiable personal information and anonymized.

 While legal questions have simple solutions on medical sites, they are less clear on sites such as social networks.
 One indication of the way the proverbial wind is blowing lies in the GDPR’s protections for health and medical data.
 If any case could be made for screen reader use merely indicating a health condition, the risks under the new GDPR regime are enough to warn any prospective user off the technique.

 So what’s the consensus?
-It would be truly wonderful if detecting anonymised screen reader usage in analytics provided a wealth of actionable data for conscientious web developers.
+It would be truly wonderful if detecting anonymized screen reader usage in analytics provided a wealth of actionable data for conscientious web developers.
 By having non-identifiable screen reader statistics close at hand, developers would find it harder to ignore the everyday accessibility needs of their audiences too.

 However, when all the aspects of the issue are taken into consideration, screen reader detection emerges as a technique which carries serious technical, ethical and privacy risks.
 Even when an individual developer’s aims are true, the risk of the collected data being misused by others, be that advertisers, social networks, or governments, is overwhelming.
-Detecting screen readers - which, after all, means identifying people with disablities - also raises privacy concerns which only stand to grow as data protection obligations evolve.
+Detecting screen readers - which, after all, means identifying people with disabilities - also raises privacy concerns which only stand to grow as data protection obligations evolve.
 Finally, even if it was readily available, the collected data would not in fact provide the easy or actionable insights developers need to see at all.
 Added together, these factors create a gray area of risk, liability, and inconvenience which outweighs any good that the insights gained from the analytics might provide.
 On balance, then, the technique is sadly not worth adopting.

 That conclusion leaves us exactly where we started: without analytics data, what is the best way to gain insights into the ways people with disabilities use the web?
 How can we, as designers and developers, better serve the accessibility needs of our audiences?
 The answer is as it always has been: just ask them.
 The answers those everyday users provide should inspire solutions through what the accessibility community rightly maintains as the way forward: in Watson’s words, “well structured, standards compliant and inclusive content delivery.”
 Direct engagement with screen reader users forces us to confront their needs as individuals, not as aggregated data points, and we all will be better off for the experience.
-“I know the argument in favour of screen reader detection is so that developers can know their audience and adapt,” concludes Goldsmith, “but if they are truly good, they make it work for all technology.”
+“I know the argument in favor of screen reader detection is so that developers can know their audience and adapt,” concludes Goldsmith, “but if they are truly good, they make it work for all technology.”